 What are neuroendocrine cancers?

 Neuroendocrine cancers are a complex, rare group of cancers that start in what is known as the neuroendocrine system — the appendix, bowel, pancreas, lungs, stomach, ovaries, kidneys or testicles.
-These tumours are also known as carcinoids (cancer like), a term that is being phased out.
+The neuroendocrine system controls how the nervous system — the brain, spinal cord and nerves — works with the hormonal (endocrine) system.

 Neuroendocrine cancers can be slow growing or more aggressive.
 They most commonly form in the digestive system and the lungs.